 The largest CoC in Illinois, the Chicago Continuum of Care, is a membership organization comprised of more than 100 organizations and individuals.
 Current members come from a variety of sectors, including health care, education, employment, and criminal justice.
-A complete list of Illinois CoC programs in 2018 is included on the table on the following page.
+Refer to Homeless Continuum of Care Consortia and Contacts in Illinois | HUD.gov / U.S. Department of Housing and Urban Development (HUD).